-Consider protecting your home with a residential fire sprinkler system.
+To harden your home even further, consider protecting it homes with a residential fire sprinkler system.
 In addition to extinguishing a fire started by an ember that enters your home, it also protects you and your family 24/7, year-round, from any fire that may start in your home, not just wildfire.